 Normally, the meeting takes between one and two hours, but it make take longer.

 The assessor will produce a written report of what was agreed with you and copies will be sent to you and your funding body for their agreement.
 Your disability adviser will also be sent a copy (with your permission).

 The report is used by funding bodies to work out the support they are willing to fund from the Disabled Students Allowance (DSA).
 If the needs assessment report recommends you need something to help you study, this has to be agreed by your funding body.

 The assessment helps you and your university or college discuss and agree important study strategies so that you can get the most out of your course.

 We aim to produce your report within 10 working days of your assessment; you will have the option of seeing a draft copy if you wish.
 If that is the case, we aim to submit your report to your funding authority within 1 day of receiving your approval.
 However, there may be occasions where this time scale cannot be met.
-This would usually be due to the assessor having to obtain further information from your University's disability support service.
-This will only take place if your consent has been obtained.
+This would usually be due to the assessor having to obtain further information from your University's disability support service or the DSA support providers.

 |Specialist equipment allowance||Non-medical helper allowance||General allowance|

 |Full time||Up to £5,849 for the whole course||Up to £23,258 a year||Up to £1,954 a year|

 |Part time||Up to £5,849 for the whole course||Up to £17,443 a year||Up to £1,465 a year|